liassasel/Translate-App/README.md

-Technical test in php.
+Only frontend, will be upgrade soon.
 Have a nice day :)